A spatial interference approach to account for mobility in air pollution studies with multivariate continuous treatments: Misspecification of weights

 \section{Misspecification of weights}

-In this section, we assess the robustness of our findings to misspecification of $\tau_i$, which represents the proportion of time spent in the home region for region $i$.
-This is important because 1) the population from the cell phone mobility data may not be representative of the population that we are estimating the causal effect for, and 2) the values of $\tau_i$ are estimates from cell phone mobility data and there is inherent variability in these estimates based on the number of cell phone users in each region $i$.
-For simplicity of calculations, we use the scenario of Section \ref{sec:BiasLinear} and let both $W$ and $G$ be univariate random variables with correlation $\rho$, though it would be relatively straightforward to extend results to more complex settings.
-The true proportion of time spent in the home region is given by $\tau_i^*$, but we incorrectly assume that it is $\tau_i$.
-The true regression function in this setting is given by
+In this section we assess the robustness of our findings to misspecification of $\tau_i$, which is important because 1) the population from the cell phone mobility data may not be representative of the population that we are estimating the causal effect for, and 2) the values of $\tau_i$ are estimates from cell phone mobility data and there is inherent variability in these estimates.
+Regarding the first of these two concerns, although demographic information is not collected on the anonymous cell phone users, recent studies using the same source of mobility data have attempted to infer demographic characteristics of the population of cell phone users by linking cell phone data to publicly available census tract data on such characteristics.
+They have found that the users within the cell phone mobility data are largely representative of the United States population as a whole, as indicated by high correlations between their data and census or county level data \citep{deng2021network}.
+Despite this, it is important to study robustness of our findings to any discrepancies between the population of interest and the mobility population.